Frequently Asked Questions

 What is the Commercial Building Disclosure Program?

-The Commercial Building Disclosure (CBD) Program requires energy efficiency information to be provided in most cases when commercial office space of 2000 square metres (1000 square metres from 1 July 2017) or more is offered for sale or lease.
+The Commercial Building Disclosure (CBD) Program requires energy efficiency information to be provided in most cases when commercial office space of 1000 square metres or more is offered for sale or lease.
 The aim is to improve the energy efficiency of Australia's large office buildings and to ensure prospective buyers and tenants are informed.
 The CBD Program is an initiative of the Council of Australian Governments (COAG).
 It was established by the Building Energy Efficiency Disclosure Act 2010 and is managed by the Australian Government Department of the Environment and Energy.

 The commercial building sector is responsible for around 10 per cent of Australia's total greenhouse gas emissions and this figure is rising.
 Improving building energy efficiency is one of the quickest and most cost-effective ways to reduce greenhouse gas emissions and help mitigate climate change.